Downtown downright dazzles during the holiday season.

 Look for: The Pittsburgh Crèche

+The last stop on our journey is an international stunner.
 This nativity scene is the world’s only authorized replica of the Nativity Crèche that stands outside Saint Peter’s Basilica in the Vatican, according to the Diocese of Pittsburgh.
-A tradition since 1999, this massive scene sits next to US Steel Tower.
+A tradition since 1999, find this massive scene next to US Steel Tower.

 And to all a good night